Having car problems? Sign in with your library card number to find repair info by make and model.

 - Click this remote access link.

-- Click "Redeem" to get 72 hours of continuous access.
+- Click "Redeem" to get 72 hours of continuous access, except in the Cooking section.

 - Create an account with your personal email address, or click on "log in here" if you have already created an account.